 Free help in dealing with banks

-Recently, a bank declined to accept a Legal Consolidated Enduring POA because it was not registered with the titles office, and the backup attoneys had not signed.
+Recently, a bank declined to accept a Legal Consolidated Enduring POA because it was not registered with the titles office, and the backup attorneys had not signed.

 That is incorrect in law.
-Within 48 hours, we have provided legal advice to the bank, and the POA was accepted.
-Legal Consolidate POAs come with free advice for the adviser, client and their attorneys.
+Within 48 hours, we provided legal advice to the bank, and the POA was accepted.
+Legal Consolidated POAs come with free advice for the adviser, client and their attorneys.

 Protect your wealth with a law firm POA